boppreh/steamgrid/README.md

 # Features #

+- Grid images are used both in the grid view and Big Picture mode, and SteamGrid works on both.
 - Automatically detects Steam installation even in foreign language systems.
-If it still doesn't work for you, just drag and drop the steam folder onto the executable for a manual override.
+If it still doesn't work for you, just drag and drop the Steam installation folder onto the executable for a manual override.
 - Detects all local Steam users and customizes their grid images individually.
-- Downloads grid images from two different servers, and falls back to a Google search as last resort (don't worry, it'll tell you if this happens).
+- Downloads images from two different servers, and falls back to a Google search as last resort (don't worry, it'll tell you if that happens).
-- Loads your categories from the Steam installation.
+- Loads your categories from the local Steam installation.
-- Applies transparent overlays based on the game category (make sure the name of the overlay file is the name of the category).
+- Applies transparent overlays based on each game categories (make sure the name of the overlay file is the name of the category).
 - If you already have any customized images it'll use them and apply the overlay, but keeping a backup.
 - Works just as well with non-Steam games.
 - Supports PNG and JPG images.
 - Supports games with multiple categories.
-- No installation required.
+- No installation required, just extract the zip and double click.
 - Works with Windows and Linux, 32 or 64 bit.
 - 100% fire and forget, no interaction required, and can cancel and retry at any moment.